isha-mistry/vibekit-zkp/typescript/examples/multisig-trade-agent/README.md

 ### Multisig Management
 - **Initialize Multisig**: Set up a new multisig with owners and confirmation requirements
-- **Deposit ETH**: Add funds to the multisig contract
+- **Submit Transactions**: Submit any transaction to the multisig for approval
-- **Transaction Management**: Confirm, execute, or revoke transaction confirmations
+- **Transaction Management**: Confirm and execute transactions
-- **Query Operations**: Check owners, transaction details, and contract state
+- **Owner Verification**: Check if addresses are owners of the multisig

 ## Environment Variables